bnatalha/persona-3-guide/README.md

 # p3_guide

 A guide for playing Persona 3 for ps2.
-Just a project I started to improve my flutter skills (and someday finally finish persona 3 haha).
+Just a project I started in order to improve my flutter skills (and someday finally finish persona 3 haha).

 Currently featuring a Social Link guide,
 ![](img/sl.gif)